 When we arrived at the visitor center, we bought the America the Beautiful Pass for entry to all the national parks for one year.
 This means we had access to the park for the two days we were there, which was perfect for visiting the park for both sunrise and sunset.

-On your first night, I recommend seeing the sun set over the canyon at golden hour.
+On your first night, I recommend seeing the sunset over the canyon at golden hour.
 The pink and purple skies coloring the Grand Canyon during sunset are a bucket list sight.
 For dinner, go to El Tovar Dining Room inside the El Tovar Hotel.
-This hotel property is located inside of Grand Canyon National Park, which is very cool to drive through at night.
+This hotel property is located inside Grand Canyon National Park, which is very cool to drive through at night.

 Day 4: Grand Canyon to Page (2 hours and 30 minutes)